 Ethiopia was never colonised.
-People of the country are extremely proud of this fact.
-Add to that, they are extremely hospitable, warm to Indians, since many of my countrymen serve in their health sector and educational institutes, and have an interesting cuisine that resembles a lot with the high spice quotient of my country.
+The people of the country are extremely proud of this fact.
+Add to that, they are extremely hospitable, and warm to Indians, since many of my countrymen serve in their health sector and educational institutes, and have an interesting cuisine that resembles a lot with the high spice quotient of my country.

 Not many know, but coffee was first introduced in Ethiopia.
 Drinking coffee is a ceremony here, with aromatic incense and old rituals filling up the air as you drink the strong concoction.
 The north of Ethiopia is made of highlands.
 Similan mountain range, one of the oldest UNESCO world heritage sites, sits here as a crown jewel with endemic red-breasted Gelada baboons.
-Proceed towards the North East and you will be welcomed with the sprawling depression of the Danakil region.
-Active volcanoes, lava lakes, and salt pans adorn this area.
-The Afar region is also home to plenty of historic evidence that went into the Earth as the great African rift arose.
-The first human hominid, Lucy, whose bones date back to a few million years, were found here.
+Proceed towards the North East and you will be welcomed by the sprawling depression of the Danakil region.
+Active volcanoes, lava lakes, and saltpans adorn this area.
+The Afar region is also home to plenty of historical evidence that went into the Earth as the great African rift arose.
+The first human hominid, Lucy, whose bones date back a few million years, were found here.

 3. Sao Tome and Principe

 Contributed by Heather and Peter Cole from Conversant Traveller

 The remote islands of Sao Tome and Principe sit right on the Equator out in the Gulf of Guinea and off the west coast of Africa.
 Known as the ‘Chocolate Islands’, the archipelago was once home to hundreds of cocoa and coffee plantations, but after independence from Portugal in 1975, many fell into decline and were taken back by the rainforests that cover much of the land.